 And my thoughts?
 I have no idea what I’ve gotten myself into.
 I’m always up for a challenge and hiking the length of a country is definitely a challenge.
 Still, it’s mostly my fault.
 I’m the one who’s been researching and organising for the past month to make it happen.
 Guilty as charged.

 And have we ever done much hiking?
-No, not at all.
-We do quite a lot of short bush-walks but nothing that is multi-day, little lone multi-month and certainly nothing that involved carrying everything on our backs.
+Nope, not at all.
+We’ve done quite a lot of short bush-walks but NOTHING that is multi-day, little lone multi-month and certainly nothing that involved carrying everything on our backs!

 Oh well, in for a penny, in for a pound.
 We may as well do it properly!